 The recipe below describes the process.
 But the trick is getting the right amount of breadcrumbs and egg in the mix so that the tuna fish patties do not fall apart in the pan.

-They should look a bit like this picture below when they go into the pan.
+They should look a bit like the picture below when they go into the pan.